Mutants in fiction

-The concept of a mutant is a common trope in comic books and science fiction.
-The new phenotypes that appear in fictional mutations generally go far beyond what is typically seen in biological mutants and often result in the mutated life form exhibiting superhuman abilities or qualities.
+The concept of a mutant is a common trope in fiction.
+The new phenotypes that appear in fictional mutations generally go far beyond what is typically seen in mutants in reality, and often result in the mutated life form exhibiting superhuman abilities or qualities.

 DC Comics

-In DC Comics, the term was first used in the 1980’s by a fictitious race of extraterrestrials known as the Dominators when they appeared in the Invasion! mini-series.

-For instance, Captain Comet manifested his powers at the birth when a comet activated his "metagene", gaining his abilities by the time he was eight.
+In DC Comics, the term was first used in the 1980s by a fictitious race of extraterrestrials known as the Dominators when they appeared in the Invasion! mini-series.
+Metahumans are mutants who gain their abilities from the metagene, a gene which is often activated by external factors.
+However, the metagene can also manifest at birth.
+Captain Comet gained superpowers at birth when a comet activated his metagene, which manifested by the time he was eight.

 Marvel Comics

 In Marvel Comics, genetic mutation has been used as an explanation for super-powers since the 1950s.
 Mutants have played a major role in Marvel Comics, particularly the X-Men and related series.
-In the Marvel Comics Universe, they are a heavily persecuted minority where most people fear and hate them.
-Marvel Comics redefines the term to beings who are in a higher stage of evolution known as "Homo superior" and are not yet accepted by the human race.
+In the Marvel Comics universe, they are a persecuted minority where most people fear and hate them.
+Marvel Comics redefines the term to beings who are in a higher stage of evolution known as Homo superior and are not yet accepted by the human race.
+Other terrestrial and alien races, as well as robots, have also exhibited mutations and have joined the X-Men, including Ariel, Danger, and Warlock.

+Marvel Comics makes clear distinctions between mutants and 'mutates', beings who gain superpowers by other means, such as Spider-Man or Cloak and Dagger.

 Teenage Mutant Ninja Turtles

-In the universe of the Teenage Mutant Ninja Turtles, Mutants are essentially creatures with the genetic traits of two different animals.
-Usually, the mutations are caused by interaction with Mutagen, an alien ooze.
+In the Teenage Mutant Ninja Turtles franchise, mutants are creatures who were evolved by interaction with mutagen, an alien ooze.
+In the original comics, the mutagen simply evolves animals into anthropomorphic forms.
+In some adaptations, such as the 1987 and 2012 animated series, the mutagen hybridizes whoever is exposed to it with the DNA of the organism they last touched.